Sprint naar content

 Project: Start up your own Business

-By the end of this unit, students will have transformed a raw idea into a validated, purpose-driven business concept, ready for real-world implementation—equipped with a working prototype, a defined customer base and the confidence to lead their startup forward.
+By the end, students will have turned a basic idea into a tested business concept with a prototype, a clear customer group and the confidence to grow their startup.

 Admission requirements